A crisis plan ready before you need it

 The plan grades incidents into three severity tiers so the team responds proportionately: low-severity issues are handled by community managers, medium-severity issues trigger a coordinated reply, and high-severity issues escalate to leadership.
 For each tier you have a holding statement — a short, pre-approved acknowledgement that buys time while facts are confirmed — and a named approver, removing the delay that ambiguity causes.
 The do’s and don’ts encode hard-won rules like respond fast, stay factual, never delete critical comments, and never go silent.
 Platform notes adapt tone and format per channel.
 The whole plan renders for copy into your runbook.

-• Pre-approve the holding statements now, while no one is under pressure — that is the whole point.
+- Pre-approve the holding statements now, while no one is under pressure — that is the entire point.
+Under pressure, every word feels uncertain.

-• Make the approval chain a single name per tier, with a named backup, so there is never a bottleneck.
+- Make the approval chain a single name per tier, with a named backup.
+A chain like “the CEO, the CMO, or the head of comms” is a guarantee of delay.